cynic64/render-engine/README.md

 ## What's the point?
 There are not yet any high-level rendering libraries for Rust, and especially not for Vulkan.
 The intent of this project was to fill that gap, and although I am abandoning it I still hope to eventually achieve what I wanted to with a new library built using lower-level Vulkan bindings (Ash).
 It was still a lot of fun and I learned a lot, so no regrets.

 Although it's not feature-complete, it has fulfilled its purpose of being higher-level than existing rust libraries.
-The [triangle example](https://github.com/cynic64/tests-render-engine/blob/master/src/bin/triangle.rs) is 103 lines including whitespace, compared to [474](https://github.com/vulkano-rs/vulkano-examples/blob/master/src/bin/triangle.rs) for Vulkano and [1186](https://github.com/SaschaWillems/Vulkan/blob/master/examples/triangle/triangle.cpp) for Vulkan in C++.
+The [triangle example](https://github.com/cynic64/render-engine/blob/master/examples/src/bin/triangle.rs) is 103 lines including whitespace, compared to [474](https://github.com/vulkano-rs/vulkano-examples/blob/master/src/bin/triangle.rs) for Vulkano and [1186](https://github.com/SaschaWillems/Vulkan/blob/master/examples/triangle/triangle.cpp) for Vulkan in C++.
 Lines of code is not a great metric, but the difference is clear anyway.

 ## Is it useable?
 Yes!
-See the [examples repository](https://github.com/cynic64/tests-render-engine) and the previous youtube video for a demo of what can be done.
+See the examples directory and the previous youtube video for a demo of what can be done.
 Render-engine supports:
   - User-defined vertex types and polygon fill modes
   - Multiple passes
   - Multisampled anti-aliasing